 Figure 8 presents time series of some of these parameters during the life cycle of the convective storm.
-The brightly colored lines represent the successful simulations, black is the reference simulations and gray and blue colored lines represent the unsuccessful simulations.
-The precipitation rate of the REF run is gradually increasing until 14:30 UTC (Fig. 8a) and remains more or less constant until 17:00 UTC.
-The precipitation rate is strongly increasing until 18:30 UTC followed by a slight reduction in intensity before the maximum is reached between 21:00 UTC and 22:00 UTC.
+The brightly colored lines represent the successful simulations; black is the reference simulations, and gray- and blue-colored lines represent the unsuccessful simulations.
+The precipitation rate of the REF run gradually increases until 14:30 UTC (Fig. 8a) and remains more or less constant until 17:00 UTC.
+The precipitation rate strongly increases until 18:30 UTC followed by a slight reduction in intensity before the maximum is reached between 21:00 and 22:00 UTC.
 After 22:00 UTC, the precipitation rate decreases and the convective system slowly dissipates.
-The other successful runs (NW, N, SW, S) show larger precipitation rates and an earlier increase already from 12:00 UTC.
-As already mentioned earlier, these runs agree less well with observations in terms of precipitation location and timing than the REF run.
+The other successful runs (NW, N, SW, S) show higher precipitation rates and an earlier increase from 12:00 UTC.
+As already mentioned earlier, these runs agree less well with observations in terms of precipitation location and timing than the REF run does.
 The runs without an MCS over northern Germany (W, NE, SE) simulate similar precipitation amounts to the other runs until 11:00 UTC, but then rain gradually stops.
-Only run W simulates longer lasting precipitation until 14:00 UTC and a minor peak from a short-lived cell east of Eindhoven at 17:30 UTC.
-The 0-6 km deep layer shear (Fig. 8b) is similar in all model runs with values of 27-30 m s-1.
-Such high values indicate suitable conditions for highly-organized convection to develop in all runs because the precipitation and outflow become separated from the low-level updraft.
+Only run W simulates longerlasting precipitation until 14:00 UTC and a minor peak from a short-lived cell east of Eindhoven at 17:30 UTC.
+The 0-6 km deep-layer shear (Fig. 8b) is similar in all model runs with values of $27-30 \,\mathrm{m\,s^{-1}}$ .
+Such high values indicate suitable conditions for highly organized convection to develop in all runs because the precipitation and outflow become separated from the low-level updraft.
 Before the storms form there is almost no difference between the speed or direction of the wind shear in any of the simulations.
-There is plenty of moisture available for convection, and both the mid-level relative humidity (Fig. 8c)
+There is plenty of moisture available for convection, and both the midlevel relative humidity (Fig. 8c) and precipitable water (Fig. 8d) show large values that increase as the storm environment moves further east later in the day.
+The simulations are again all very similar.
+The maxima in relative humidity are reached at 19:30 UTC which corresponds to the period with the highest rain intensities.
+As the differences in relative humidity between the individual model runs are very small (2 % - 4 %), we determine that evaporation or entrainment processes are not responsible for the different model results.
+Moreover, between 14:00 and 22:00 UTC, the midlevel relative humidity is always higher than 60 %, which suggests that the role of entrainment of drier environmental air is probably only small.
+The same applies for the precipitable water for which all model realizations lie close together until 14:00 UTC (Fig. 8d).
+At later times, the precipitable water is affected by different rain formation and evaporation processes.